Complaints

 How to make a complaint

-Complaints can be made by telephone, in writing, by email or in person to a member of staff.
-Our staff are trained and experienced and understand that complaints are an opportunity to improve services and are not a threat.
-Staff are encouraged to identify potential complaints and to assist tenants and leaseholders to raise them.
+Complaints can be made by telephone, in writing, by email, via our social media platforms or in person to a member of staff.
+Please note however that we will not respond via social media to complaints but will respond in writing or by telephone call.
+All staff are trained and experienced and understand that complaints are an opportunity to improve services and are not a threat.
+All staff are encouraged to identify potential complaints and to assist tenants and leaseholders to raise them.
+All jLiving staff have received Complaints Handling Training and ongoing support and training is provided to our staff through regular supervision meetings.

-Tenants and leaseholders may prefer that a family member or friend raises a complaint on their behalf, if this is the case we would ask that we have your consent for somebody to act on your behalf, either in writing or in person.
+Individuals may prefer that a family member or friend raises a complaint on their behalf, if this is the case, we would ask that we have your consent for somebody to act on your behalf, either in writing or in person.

 How will jLiving respond to complaints ?

-If this approach does not resolve the problem, the matter will then be referred to the 2 stage formal complaints procedure as detailed below.
+Where an informal approach does not resolve the problem, the matter will be considered as a formal complaint.

 Complaints Officer